satya25/learn-git/README.md

 ## 🧰 Git Workflow

-If you're new to Git and want to personalize this project and push it to your own GitHub account, follow the step-by-step guide in [`GIT_WORKFLOW.md`](GIT_WORKFLOW.md).
+If you're new to Git and want to personalize this project and push it to your own GitHub account, follow the step-by-step guide in [`GIT_WORKFLOW.md`](https://github.com/satya25/learn-git/blob/main/GIT_WORKFLOW.md).

+For a quick reference of essential Git commands and visual flow, check out the [`git-cheat-sheet-for-you.md`](https://github.com/satya25/learn-git/blob/main/git-cheat-sheet-for-you.md).

+To set up Git on your system (Windows, Linux, macOS), follow the platform-specific instructions in [`git-installation-configuration-guide.md`](https://github.com/satya25/learn-git/blob/main/git-installation-configuration-guide.md).

 ---

 ## 🤝 Want to Contribute?

-Check out [`CONTRIBUTING.md`](CONTRIBUTING.md) for ideas and instructions on how to contribute meaningfully to this project.
+Check out [`CONTRIBUTING.md`](https://github.com/satya25/learn-git/blob/main/CONTRIBUTING.md) for ideas and instructions on how to contribute meaningfully to this project.

 ---